jblomo/datamining290/slides/2014-02-13-MapReduce.markdown

 ## New Challenges

-  + With many machines, how to they get access to the 100 GB of logs?
+  + With many machines, how do they get access to the 2 TB of logs?
   + How do they coordinate who gets which section of logs?
   + How do we calculate the average?
   + What happens when one of the boxes dies?